Glowing Holidays is reader-supported. We may earn commissions if you buy through our links.

 You don’t necessarily need a skirt under your tree to put your gifts on.
 It is one of those items you can add later.

-DIY baubles and other creative projects are a wonderful way to make your tree unique, like with these owl decorations.
+DIY baubles and other creative projects are an excellent way to make your tree unique, like with these owl decorations.

-Find those special trinkets, characters, and baubles when you travel or are out shopping every day.
+Find those unique trinkets, characters, and baubles when traveling or shopping.
 Keep an eye open for fun, whimsical, or eye-catching ornaments you want to add to your tree next year.

-This way, you can gradually add new and unique pieces to your collection each year, and eventually, you’ll have a truly one-of-a-kind tree.
-Plus, the process of slowly accumulating decorations can be just as fun as putting them up on the tree – it’s a fantastic way to get into the holiday spirit!
+This way, you can gradually add new and unique pieces to your collection each year, and eventually, you’ll have a genuinely one-of-a-kind tree.
+Plus, slowly accumulating decorations can be just as fun as putting them up on the tree – it’s a fantastic way to get into the holiday spirit!

 But!